I am a property manager at a complex in Little Rock. I have been doing this for 3 years and love it very much.

 Issues With Rent

-Issues with getting your security deposit back is the number one issue that renters deal with.
-The security deposit is what you pay upon move in and is used to cover any damages that are in the apartment after move out.
-Usually the deposit can range anywhere from $300 up to a fee equal to one months rent.
-A lot of times part of that is automatically kept.
+Getting your security deposit back is the number one issue that renters deal with.
+The security deposit is what you pay upon moving in and is used to cover any damages that are in the apartment after moving out.
+Usually, the deposit can range anywhere from $300 up to a fee equal to one month's rent.
+A lot of times, part of that is automatically kept.
 Make sure you ask how much of the deposit is refundable before moving in.

-Move Out Instructions So You Can Get Your Deposit Back
+Move Out Instructions: How to Get Your Deposit Back

 - Place caps on the water supply line in the laundry room.
 If not, you could flood your apartment.